nachocaru/xaprb.com/content/blog/2008-08-02-how-i-hacked-the-hp-media-vault-to-support-ogg-and-flac-files.md

   - OGG
   - Rhythmbox
 ---
-Let me begin by saying &#8220;I am so not a gadget guy.&#8221; I don&#8217;t have an iPhone.
-Heck, I didn&#8217;t have a cellphone at all until April when I joined Percona as a consultant.
-I don&#8217;t ooh and aah over other people&#8217;s gadgets most of the time.
-I don&#8217;t have, you know, that kind of envy.
-I&#8217;m sure you see where this is going: I got a gadget and I think it&#8217;s really cool.
+Let me begin by saying "I am so not a gadget guy."
+I don't have an iPhone.
+Heck, I didn't have a cellphone at all until April when I joined Percona as a consultant.
+I don't ooh and aah over other people's gadgets most of the time.
+I don't have, you know, that kind of envy.
+I'm sure you see where this is going: I got a gadget and I think it's really cool.

 Anyway, my wife and I have a bunch of computers (desktops and laptops) and we had been feeling the pain for a long time: the files were only on one computer, and we wanted them available.
 I built a file server and then realized that it was going to be really expensive in terms of power alone, so I went back to USB drives for backups, and kept thinking about it.